dear chum

 He was a very private man and yet one who very much enjoyed socializing, an introvert with extroverted qualities, the latter serving him well in sales’ fields like those he chose in retail clothing and insurance.
 Even if she had asked, my father would have said nothing to the Queen about his war training or work.
 As an insurance agent later in his life, there were many times when he cautioned me never to reveal the names of his clients, personal or commercial and certainly never disclose our family’s financial situation.
 I learned respect from my father, respect for people and their privacy, regardless of their station in life.

 He could not or would not talk about his war experiences or my mother.
 Oddly, he owned a German luger pistol and he had a short, sheathed sword with a bone handle; at its hilt was an embossed swastika – what the story was behind those two items, I will never know.
 Talking about mom in anything but a passing reference he said was just too difficult.
 Children had to have jobs when they were young.
 And so, starting in grade 6, I delivered newspapers, first the Star Weekly and then the daily Toronto Globe and Mail.
-From my Star job, I saved up to buy a beautiful set of binoculars; when they came in the mail, in a strapped leather case, I promptly took them up to the top of a windmill – curiously, not a height issue – presumably to get a better view.
+From my Star job, I saved up to buy a beautiful set of binoculars; when they came in the mail, in a strapped leather case, to our home in Simcoe Street, Exeter, I promptly took them up to the top of a windmill located in the farmer’s (Louis Day was his name) field behind our home.
+Curiously, it was not a height issue and I suspect my motivation was to get a better view.
 Seconds after I pulled them out, I dropped them into the murky, spider-surrounded and deep well beneath the windmill.
 My father was furious at me for losing them.
 For the Globe delivery, in grades 7 and 8, I had to get up and be at the Exeter town hall by 6:00 am, most times, it seemed, waiting for the truck delivery of my paper batch and then peddling them in distribution around the town, then doing cash subscription collections every Saturday.
 My dad seemed confident this was great training for life, perhaps it was.
 This was the Exeter town hall circa 1960s with my beloved Berkeley Restaurant situated next door, a venue where I spent my paper route money to drink many a cherry coke and eat French fries:

 At the same time, my dad had so many idiosyncracies and qualities and behaviours that drew me to him in admiration, sometimes awe, and love.
 He found the televised Mr Magoo, a fictional, myopic, millionaire cartoon character and his family antics just hilarious; ‘oh Magoo…you’ve done it again,’ dad would echo.
 We shared a remarkable connection in watching Danish comedian/pianist Victor Borge do his phonetic punctuation routines; the first essay I ever did in elementary school was on Mr Borge.
 An inveterate reader, dad read all of Erle Stanley Gardner’s Perry Mason series of detective stories and was disconsolate when he finished the last Louis L’Amour western novel.
 If anyone burped, he retorted, “Oh!…if that comes up again, we’ll vote on it.”
 Among his many expressions, his most frequent one was “whoop tilt,” for something unexpected that happened and the quirkiest to me was “heavens to murgatroyd,” applied as a mild exclamation to seemingly anything.
 Every Saturday, he did our family laundry on a wringer washing machine, drying everything by hanging our garments (my ‘chore’ often) on outdoor clotheslines.
 His refrain for laundering out bedding was ‘bottom sheet goes in the wash, top sheet goes on the bottom, get a clean top sheet.’
 The inside of our homes had to be kept clean – what if company dropped by?
 And to me, company never dropped by.
 Dinner always had to be at 5:30 pm, just the way it needed to be, the Air Force in the man.
 Sundays were ‘get-your-own’ dinner, each of us, my two sisters, my dad, and I made our own individual dinners – French fries cooked in oil in our deep-fryer was my staple.